-- 533 Committee as recommended by the Election Board or as ordered by the Judiciary in connection - with an election challenge. - 535 102.12-7.
-Notice of said Special Election shall be posted by the Election Board in the prominent - locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to the - 537 Special Election. - 538 102.12-8.
-In the event of an emergency, the Election Board may reschedule the election, provided - that no less than twenty-four (24) hours notice of the rescheduled election date is given to the - voters, by posting notices in the prominent locations.

-- 542 Section C. Initiation of Special Elections - 543 102.12-9.
-Special Elections may be initiated by a request or directive of the General Tribal Council - or the Oneida Business Committee. - 545 102.12-10.
-Special Election may be requested by a member of the Nation to the Business - 546 Committee or General Tribal Council. - 547 102.12-11.
+- 533 Committee as recommended by the Election Board or as ordered by the Judiciary in connection534 with an election challenge. - 535 102.12-7.
+Notice of said Special Election shall be posted by the Election Board in the prominent - 536 locations, and placed in the Nation's newspaper not less than ten (10) calendar days prior to the - 537 Special Election. - 538 102.12-8.
+In the event of an emergency, the Election Board may reschedule the election, provided - that no less than twenty-four (24) hours notice of the rescheduled election date is given to the - 540 voters, by posting notices in the prominent locations. - 541 - 542 Section C. Initiation of Special Elections - 543 102.12-9.
+Special Elections may be initiated by a request or directive of the General Tribal Council544 or the Oneida Business Committee. - 545 102.12-10.
+Special Election may be requested by a member of the Nation to the Business546 Committee or General Tribal Council. - 547 102.12-11.
 All Special Elections shall follow rules established for all other elections.
-This includes - 548 positions for all Boards, Committees and Commissions.
+This includes 548 positions for all Boards.
+Committees and Commissions - 548 positions for all Boards, Committees and Commissions. - 549

-102.13.
+550 102.13.
 Oneida Nation Constitution and By-law Amendments

 - 102.13-1.
 Pursuant to Article VI of the Oneida Nation Constitution, amendments to the Oneida 551 Nation Constitution and By-laws may be initiated by the Oneida Business Committee or a petition 552 553 of qualified voters.
 The requirements for the Oneida Business Committee's initiation of Constitutional amendments are as provided in the Constitution and as further detailed in the 554 555 supporting standard operating procedures which the Oneida Business Committee shall adopt.
-556 Qualified voters may petition to amend the Oneida Nation Constitution and By-laws by submitting 557 a petition to the Office of the Nation's Secretary which includes the full text of the proposed 558 amendments and signatures that are equal in number to at least ten percent (10%) of all members 559 qualified to vote. - (a) Qualified voters may request a petition form from the Office of the Nation's Secretary. - (b) When a petition form is requested, the Nation's Secretary, or his or her designee, shall direct the Trust Enrollment Department to calculate the number of signatures currently required for a petition submittal, which shall be ten percent (10%) of all members qualified to vote on the date the petition form is requested from the Office of the Nation's Secretary.
+556 Qualified voters may petition to amend the Oneida Nation Constitution and By-laws by submitting 557 a petition to the Office of the Nation's Secretary which includes the full text of the proposed 558 amendments and signatures that are equal in number to at least ten percent (10%) of all members 559 qualified to vote. - 560 (a) Qualified voters may request a petition form from the Office of the Nation's Secretary. - (b) When a petition form is requested, the Nation's Secretary, or his or her designee, shall direct the Trust Enrollment Department to calculate the number of signatures currently required for a petition submittal, which shall be ten percent (10%) of all members qualified to vote on the date the petition form is requested from the Office of the Nation's Secretary.
 When the Nation's Secretary receives the calculation from the Trust Enrollment Department, the Nation's Secretary shall provide the requester with the petition form and the number of signatures that are currently required. - (c) Such petitions shall be circulated with all supporting materials and submitted a minimum of ninety (90) days prior to the election at which the proposed amendment is to be voted upon.
-If a petition includes supporting materials in addition to the petition form, each qualified voter signing the petition shall also acknowledge that the supporting materials were available for review at the time he or she signed the petition by initialing where required on the petition form. - (d) The Nation's Secretary shall forward submitted petitions to the Trust Enrollment Department for verification of signatures and to the Election Board to provide notice that the petition may need to be placed on an upcoming ballot. - (e) If the petition is verified by the Trust Enrollment Department to contain signatures from at least ten percent (10%) of all qualified voters, the Election Board shall make an official announcement of the proposed amendments to the Oneida Nation Constitution at least sixty (60) days prior to the election at which the proposed amendments are to be voted on.
+If a petition includes supporting materials in addition to the petition form, each qualified voter signing the petition shall also acknowledge that the supporting materials were available for review at the time he or she signed the petition by initialing where required on the petition form. - (d) The Nation's Secretary shall forward submitted petitions to the Trust Enrollment Department for verification of signatures and to the Election Board to provide notice that the petition may need to be placed on an upcoming ballot. - 577 (e) If the petition is verified by the Trust Enrollment Department to contain signatures from